Secuoyas-Experience/build-push-to-ecr/README.md

 - `name`: (**required**) Name of the docker image
 - `version`: (**required**) Version to be published.
 Every time an image is published is also tagged as `latest`
-- `from-artifact`: the Github artifact to download to get the binaries and `Dockerfile` from
+- `from-artifact`: the Github artifact to download to get the binaries and `Dockerfile` from.
+If not provided will have the same name as the docker image name provided.
-- `aws-region`: AWS region where the ECR is located
+- `aws-region`: AWS region where the ECR is located.
+If not provided it will try to get the value from ${{ secrets.AWS_REGION }}
-- `aws-role-to-assume`: AWS role allowed to push images to ECR
+- `aws-role-to-assume`: AWS role ARN allowed to push images to ECR.
+If not provided it will try to get the value from ${{ secrets.AWS_ROLE_TO_ASSUME }}

 ## Usage